john-science/john-science.github.io/_drafts/2017-01-31-eww-javascript-part-2.md

 #### Array.sort

-JavaScript does not come with extensive standard libraries the way that some modern languages do (like Python).
-So you would expect the standard libraries that do come with JavaScript to be well-designed and dependable.
-You would be totally wrong, but you can expect anything you want, I guess.

 The default sorting method on Arrays does not sort numbers correctly:

     >> a = [2, 7, 18, 5, 9];
     >> a.sort();
     [18, 2, 7, 9];

 Seriously, it would have take like an hour to do a type check on the default `sort` method and use slightly different logic.
 But, no, the default method converts everything to Strings before sorting them.
 And here we are.
-Luckily, we can pass our own sorting function to this method, to fix the problem that should have been fixed in the standard library 20-some years ago:
+Luckily, we can pass our own sorting function to this method, to fix a mistake that should have been fixed 20-some years ago:

     >> a.sort(function(a, b) {
          return a - b;
        });

 #### String.substring

 The `.substring()` method does the exact same as the `.slice()` method, expect that it does not accept negative values.

-It was redundant and useless 20 years ago, and it still is.
+It was redundant and useless 20 years ago, and still is.

 #### Auto-Magic Semicolons

-Another feature that undoubtedly came from a desire to help beginners with JavaScript is automatic inject of semicolons.
-This has caused me problems in the past, but has never saved me any work.
+Another feature that undoubtedly came from a desire to help beginners is the automatic inject of semicolons.
+This has caused me problems in the past, but has never saved me any.
 Particularly because of outlying cases that different browsers try and treat differently.
 The classic bad example is this code:

     return
     {